Erica-Livia/project/README.md

 # Wanderlust- Tourism Website

-Wanderlust is a tourism website from the project Discover Burundi, built using React, Node.js and MongoDB.
+Wanderlust is a tourism website from the project Discover Burundi, built using ReactJs.
 It allows users to discover travel destinations in Burundi.

 ## Accessing the Website